Skip to content

 Sullom Voe

-Sullom Voe is a huge oil and gas terminal that at one time produced 70% of the oil for the whole of the UK.
-Its impact on Shetland and the economy was significant and it remains very important to this day, although not on the same scale.
+Sullom Voe is a huge oil and gas terminal that once produced 70% of the oil for the whole of the UK.
+Its impact on Shetland and the economy was significant.
+Today, it remains very important, although not on the same scale.

-There is also a great deal of oil and gas infrastructure, you can see some of it from the local roads.
+You will also notice a great deal of oil and gas infrastructure.
+You can see some of it from the local roads.
 Unfortunately, you can’t go into the site itself for security reasons.

-If you are in the museum in Lerwick check out the film that is on the 2nd floor.
-This film was produced by BP and it gives a great overview of the whole of the Sullom Voe site.
+If you are in the museum in Lerwick, check out the film on the second floor.
+This film, produced by BP, gives a great overview of the entire Sullom Voe site.

-You might also like this film which includes locals talking about Sullom Voe and it includes some of the BP film too.
+You might also like this film.
+It features locals talking about Sullom Voe and includes some parts of the BP film.

 Visit Shetland Conclusion